MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/fin-ops-core/fin-ops/get-started/help-overview.md

 ### <a name="accessing-task-guides-from-the-help-pane"></a>Adgang til opgaveguider fra ruden Hjælp

-Før du kan få adgang til opgaveguider fra ruden **Hjælp**, skal en systemadministrator konfigurere nogle indstillinger på siden **Systemparametre** i Finance, Supply Chain Management eller Commerce.
+Før du kan få adgang til opgaveguider fra ruden **Hjælp**, skal en systemadministrator konfigurere nogle indstillinger på siden **Systemparametre** i Finans, Supply Chain Management eller Commerce.
 Få flere oplysninger i [Tilføje opgaveguider](help-connect.md#adding-task-guides).

 <!-- > [!NOTE]
 > - In order to configure Help, you must be signed in with an account in the same tenant as the tenant in which the app is deployed.